pgooood/youtube-playlists-viewer/README.md

 # Youtube playlists viewer

-Youtube playlists viewer might be useful if you want to show playlists and videos from any Youtube channel on your website
+Youtube playlists viewer might be useful to show playlists and videos from a Youtube channel on your PHP website

 [Demo](http://pgood.space/userfiles/file/youtube-playlists-viewer/)